 Sometimes leukemia cells will still be in the blood even after a full course of treatment.
-If your leukemia comes back after some time of remission, it is called a relapse.
+If your leukemia comes back after remission, it is called a relapse.

 In relapse, your doctor will discuss the options available to you.
 You might need to receive more chemotherapy, either the same or different drugs.
-You might be a candidate for newer investigational drugs, a clinical trial or a bone marrow transplant.
-You might also be a candidate for a stem cell transplant.
-Treatment of relapsed and resistant ALL is usually much more intensive than for newly diagnosed disease.
+You might be a candidate for newer approved or investigational drugs, a clinical trial, or a bone marrow or stem cell transplant.
+Treatment of relapsed and resistant ALL is often more intensive than for newly diagnosed disease.
+However there are a number of newer targeted therapy options that are less toxic or have different toxicities than chemotherapy which may be used to treat relapse.